bluewave-labs/verifywise/README.md

 <img width="1574" alt="Compliance tracker" src="https://github.com/user-attachments/assets/b7fa9fa7-0b39-4498-b701-e03d42010382">

+## Running the frontend

+After you fork and clone the repository, simple head into the Clients directory and run the following command:

+`npm run dev`

+Currently the application is in its infancy state, so check back here often.

 ## Quick links

 - This application is currently in the design stage.
 The designs and workflows are [available for everyone](https://www.figma.com/design/o4xu4PeC5bo1Ii4dyom6vQ/VerifyWise?node-id=0-1&t=Ty2Jh4S8QgHGrqon-1).
 This link includes 2 pages: dashboard designs and the style guide.